Commerce has PRIDE for LGBTQIA+ team members

 After the COVID-19 pandemic required much of Commerce’s workforce to do their jobs remotely, in-person events had to be reimagined.
 But it didn’t slow down the amount of activity the PRIDE team was creating.
 “We shifted to virtual events quickly,” says Edman.
 “In April we cohosted a financial roundtable with EMERGE, our ERG for young professionals, and shortly after that, we conducted a virtual AIDS walk.”
 Edman notes that PRIDE members raised more than $2,600 for AIDS research through the walk.

-June was supposed to have included Commerce’s support for PrideFest events in both Kansas City and St. Louis, but both events were postponed, then cancelled.
+June 2020 was supposed to have included Commerce’s support for PrideFest events in both Kansas City and St. Louis, but both events were postponed, then cancelled.
 Instead, PRIDE created its own virtual event for Commerce team members, SummerFest, which included breakouts for people to learn about being a good ally and information about local-area resources.
-This fall, the group is also sponsoring a number of activities for team members, including a virtual book club, a speaker series, and a virtual art show and fundraiser.
-For the art show, team members are encouraged to submit their own original 6”x6” piece of artwork, all of which will be included in a virtual gallery.
-Team members can vote for their favorite and participate in a silent auction to raise money for area HIV and LBGT community charities.
+In the fall, the group sponsored a number of activities for team members, including a virtual book club, a speaker series, and a virtual art show and fundraiser.
+For the art show, team members were encouraged to submit their own original 6”x6” piece of artwork, all of which will be included in a virtual gallery.
+Team members voted for their favorite and participated in a silent auction to raise money for area HIV and LBGT community charities.

 Jay Johnson, a senior video production specialist and one of PRIDE’s co-chairs in St. Louis, says Commerce’s support of the LGBTQIA+ community sends a great message.

 “It means the world to me that Commerce supports its team members in this way”“I’ve worked for companies where LGBTQIA+ voices were held back and knowing that the bank encourages us from the top down really helps me feel like I belong.”, he says.